borg286/sevtech/README.md

 * Alien Villagers use Lunar Sapphires as currency.
 You can find these in dungeon chests, or trade them for Jungle Saplings.

+* As of Version 3.0.8, currently unresolved, the Mechanical Squeezer will drain an infinite amount of power constantly.
+To counter this, use a LV or MV capacitor to reduce the power transfer rate and a breaker switcher or switchable aluminium wire to turn it on and off as required.

 ## Storage

 There are 3 main ME systems available: Refined Storage, Applied Energistics, and Simple Storage.